 Isaac Dagneau: This wraps up our time for today.
 If you’re interested in financially supporting this ministry, even if it’s just five or ten bucks, it would mean a lot.
 We rely on God’s provision for this ministry through the generous people who donate.
 We give away all our ministry content for free, even though it costs lots to run it, to produce it, to create it, etc. Would you prayerfully consider partnering with us this way?
 If you do and you feel like it’s something you’d like to donate to, then it’s really easy.
 Just click the donate button and follow the simple instructions at indoubt.ca.
 If you live in Canada.
 Or indoubt.com if you live in the States.

 Isaac Dagneau: Also make sure to connect with us online throughout the week.
 Perhaps you have some thoughts on today’s show.
-Maybe you disagree with Jake or Britt or myself.
+Maybe you disagree with Jake or Britt or me.
 You can tell us about it.
 We want to have conversations.
-So you can find us on Facebook, Twitter and Instagram.
+So you can find us on Facebook, Twitter, and Instagram.
 And if you have any ideas for guests or topics, then let us know.
-You can direct message us or email us at email@example.com.
-Well I’m Isaac.
+You can direct message us or email us at firstname.lastname@example.org.
+Well, I’m Isaac.

 Jake Lowell: I’m Jake.

 Isaac Dagneau: And next week, we talk with Jonathan Morrow, a Christian apologist on truth and tolerance.
 We’ll see you next week.